pramnora/downloads/README.md

 ## INTRODUCTION

-I created this 'downloads' repo...with the intention of practicing grabbing repos from off Github.com.
+I created this 'downloads' repo...with the intention of practicing grabbing repos from off Github.com;

-I was successfully able to clone this repo.
+and, I was able to successfully clone this repo.

 -----